CSCI 6370 / CSCI 4370 / ITWS 6970 / ITWS 4960: Data and Society

 Data and Society focuses on how data is changing how we work and live.

-The course provides an overview of the data-driven world touching on big data, the Internet of Things, data rights and privacy, data and health, and other topics.
+The course provides an overview of the data-driven world touching on big data, the Internet of Things, data privacy, digital rights, data and discrimination, and other topics.

-Course meetings consist of lectures, student presentations and a guest speaker.
+Course meetings consist of lectures, discussion, student presentations and guest speakers.

 Data and Society is a communication-intensive course.